‘A serious-minded kid:’ Pete Buttigieg aimed high early

 It was a running joke in his AP U.S. history class at Saint Joseph High School: Would Peter Buttigieg — the smartest kid in class, language whiz and devotee of John F. Kennedy — use his unusual last name in his eventual run for president of the United States?
 Or would he have a better shot of winning the voters of the future if he went by Montgomery, his middle name?

 It was the late 1990s, Bill Clinton was in the White House, and a round-faced teenager in South Bend, Indiana, was viewed by many around him as an eventual successor.
-As early as grade school, Buttigieg exhibited an attention-grabbing combination of brains and curiosity, the sort of kid with a reputation.
+As early as grade school, Buttigieg exhibited an attention-grabbing combination of brains and curiosity, the sort of kid with a reputation — among kids and teachers.
 He would be named high school valedictorian, voted senior class president and chosen Most Likely to be U.S. President.
 He sat at the adults table.

 Now, South Bend Mayor Pete Buttigieg — not Montgomery — is indeed running for the highest office in the land.